School Nurse: Alexia Park, RN BSN, SCHN

 The Center for Disease Control recommends that individuals stay home “until at least 24 hours after they no longer have a fever (100 degrees Fahrenheit) or signs of a fever (chills, feeling warm, flushed appearance or sweating) without the use of fever reducing medicine.”

 To prevent the spread of illness, we suggest that students be free from diarrhea, vomiting and for throat/ lung infections it is best to take antibiotic for 24 hours before returning to school.
 Please call the Health Room if your child has any activity restrictions such as a new injury, concussion and or asthma.
-Please call the school nurse if you have any questions regarding a specific condition.
+Please call the School Nurse if you have any questions regarding a specific condition.

 WHAT WILL HAPPEN IF MY CHILD BECOMES ILL AT SCHOOL?

 If your child complains of being sick or does not look well, we will contact you.
 Therefore, it is important that you provide the school with UP-TO-DATE information and phone numbers to call in case it is necessary to contact you.
+Your child must be picked up in a timely manner.

 HANDWASHING is the best way to help prevent the spread of germs.
 Please reinforce the importance of handwashing during the school day.